- Blog Categories

 Ways to earn PDUs through Educational activities - PMI Talent Triangle™

 Research shows that the ideal skill set which the practitioners need to possess should comprise of technical, leadership, and strategic and business management competency.
 This is called the PMI Talent Triangle™.
-These competencies can be explained as:
+If you’re wondering how to earn PDUs for PMP certification, these competencies can guide your learning choices.
+They are explained as:

 - Technical project management: This competency comprises of the knowledge, skills, and behaviors related to specific domains of Project, Program, and Portfolio Management.